QSmally/Presentations/README.md

 ## Usage

-Presentation server can be run like so:
+For standalone usage, the presentation server can be ran like so:

 ```bash
 $ docker compose up [--detached --build --remove-orphans]
 ```

-It'll be viewable at `localhost:8000`.
+It'll be viewable at `localhost:8000` by default.

 ## Notes

 * Slides are sorted by their name, so a `00-` prefix convention may be necessary;
-* Container `autoindex` is necessary to automatically generate an index on start/update.
+* Container `autoindex` is necessary to automatically generate an index on start/update;
+* Style settings (like website type) may be modified in `Shared/Defaults.yml`.